 Louis Dallimore //Strength & Conditioning

-Essay//How We Trained to Stop Fading: A Year of Periodisation in Division 2 Pro RugbyProgramming
+Essay//How We Trained to Stop Fading: A Year of Periodisation in Pro RugbyProgramming

-How We Trained to Stop Fading: A Year of Periodisation in Division 2 Pro Rugby
+How We Trained to Stop Fading: A Year of Periodisation in Pro Rugby

 The annual curve